Attacking c-MARL More Effectively: A Data Driven Approach: c-MBA: Model-based attack for c-MARL

 where $\mathcal{D}$ is a collection of state-action transitions $\{(s_t, a_t,s_{t+1})\}_{t \in \mathcal{D}}$ and $s_{t+1}$ is the actual state that the environment transitions to after taking action $a_t$ determined by a given policy.
 In particular, we separately collect transitions using the pre-trained policy $\pi_{tr}$ and a random policy $\pi_{rd}$ to obtain $\mathcal{D}_{train}$ and $\mathcal{D}_{random}$.
 The motivation of using the random policy to sample is to avoid overfitting the dynamics model to the trained policy.
 Then the dataset $\mathcal{D}$ is built as $\mathcal{D}= \mathcal{D}_{train} \cup \mathcal{D}_{random}$.
 Since \eqref{eq:dynamic_model} is a standard supervised learning problem, the dynamics model $f$ can be solved by existing gradient-based methods.
-We describe the full process of training the dynamics model in Algorithm~\ref{alg:A2} where the \texttt{GradientBasedUpdate} step could be any gradient-descent-type update.
+We describe the full process of training the dynamics model in Alg.~\ref{alg:A2} where the \texttt{GradientBasedUpdate} step could be any gradient-descent-type update.
 In our experiments, we notice that the quality of the dynamics model does not significantly affect the result as seen in Figure~\ref{fig:ant_model_acc}.
-We find that even when we use a less accurate dynamics model, our proposed cMBA attack is still effective.
+We find that even when we use a less accurate dynamics model, our proposed c-MBA attack is still effective.
 Our attack using the dynamics model trained with only $0.2$ M samples for only 1 epoch is comparable with ones using more accurate dynamics model (1M for 1 and 100 epochs) in the \textbf{Ant (4x2)} environment under both $\ell_\infty$ and $\ell_1$ budget constraint.
+We describe the whole process of training the dynamics model in Algorithm~\ref{alg:A2}.